Who is Manar Hashmi?

 Starting in elementary school and throughout high school, Manar was very active in the music scene, directing the school orchestra at times and mentoring student musicians in the interpretation of her own compositions.

 It was when she was playing the pieces she wrote herself among her fellow student musicians that she knew that composing is her life’s work.

 Manar writes music of varying styles, whose influence ranges from Baroque harmonies and rhythms to ideas of the twentieth and twenty-first centuries.
 Her projects have included vocal and instrumental scores for films, plays, musicals and the concert stage.
 Manar has experience staging an original compact musical with her own libretto, as well as conducting original chamber music.
-She has written music for the plays Twelfth Night, She Kills Monsters and Silence!
+She has written music for productions of the plays Twelfth Night, She Kills Monsters and Silence!
 The Court is in Session.
 Most recently, she has begun composing and performing music for violin and electronics.